EcoG-io/iso15118/README.md

 This means, if development settings are desired, one can simply copy the contents of `.env.dev.local` to `.env`.

+By default, `.env.dev.local` assumes the presence of an `eth0` network interface.
+If you are not using ethernet, replace the `NETWORK_INTERFACE` value in your local `.env` file with the one you are using.

 If Docker is used, the command `make run` will try to get the `.env` file;
 The command `make dev` will fetch the contents of `.env.dev.docker` - thus, in this case, the user does not need to create a `.env` file, as Docker will